Photorealist painting is one form of creative expression that demands a high degree of technical prowess and attention to detail.

 The image is Tom’s Diner, 1993, a watercolor by Ralph Goings – from the book Photorealism at the Millennium, by Louis K. Meisel, Linda Chase.

-A recent CNN article on “sensory processing sensitivity” reports that people with this trait “tended to have more brain activity in the high-order visual processing regions.”
+A CNN article on sensory processing sensitivity – more commonly referred to as the personality trait of high sensitivity – reports that people with this quality “tended to have more brain activity in the high-order visual processing regions.”

 Here is the article: